Algebraicity of ratios of special $L$-values for $\mathrm{GL}(n)$: Introduction

-\S 3.1 contains necessary results on cohomological representations, in particular, the proof of the fact that $\Sigma_{\infty}$, a reducible representation of $G_{n-1}(\mathbb{R})$, is cohomological. \S 3.2 discusses results on global intertwining operators.
-These will be used to prove that a certain Eisenstein series is well-defined at a certain point and gives an intertwining map from the representation $\Sigma_f$ to the cohomology of the locally symmetric space associated to $G_{n-1}$.\\
+The article is organized as follows: Section 2 gives a short introduction to the various notions used in this article.
+Section 3.1 contains the necessary results on cohomological representations, in particular, it provides a proof of the fact that $\Sigma_{\infty}$, a reducible representation of $G_{n-1}(\mathbb{R})$, is cohomological.
+Section 3.2 discusses results on global intertwining operators.
+These results are used to prove that a certain Eisenstein series is well-defined at a given point, yielding an intertwining map from the representation $\Sigma_f$ to the cohomology of the locally symmetric space associated with $G_{n-1}$.
+Section 4 proves the aforementioned result on Eisenstein series and obtains the Galois equivariance of the map $\mathrm{Eis^{coh}}$.
+Section 5 pins down the choices of Whittaker vectors $w_{\Pi}$ and $w_{\Sigma}$ for $\Pi$ and $\Sigma$ respectively, such that the global Rankin--Selberg integral $\Psi(\frac{1}{2}, w_{\Pi}, w_{\Sigma})$(see \S \ref{subsec:global-whittaker-global-integral}) is the Rankin--Selberg $L$-function up to $\overline{\mathbb{Q}}^{\times}$.
+Section 6 completes the proof of Theorem \ref{thm:main-theorem}.
+Section 7 completes the proof of Theorem \ref{thm:rationality-ratio-L-functions-GL(n)}.